 Day 37 of our 99 day journey to FASDay and the last of our Myths just may be the most important Fact.
 There is always hope.
-This was addressed in an earlier post, however I found another study entitled Early Interventions for Children with FASD by Blair Paley, PhD David Geffen School of Medicine at UCLA, USA (February 2011) which … Continue reading Day 37 of 99 Days to FASDay: Early Identification is Key to Success
+But what do we mean by hope?
+We have to provide acceptance and accommodations for differences.
+We have to change our perception of this false ideal of typical … Continue reading Day 37 of 99 Days to FASDay: Early Identification is Key to Success

 Day 36 of our 99 day journey and this myth is about plateau of learning.
 While research has suggested that skill levels for people with FASD vary (see graphic below), I believe Grade 4 (through my own experience with the maiden) is definitely when things began to "fall apart" at school for her.
 After the … Continue reading Day 36 of 99 Days to FASDay: With Support Students can Succeed